BostonGlobe/globe-graphic-template/README.md

 # Globe graphic template
 A basic template to get you up and running *fast*.
 Scaffolds the html, css, and js necessary for a responsive iframe graphic, hassle-free.
-[Go here](https://github.com/BostonGlobe/slush-globegraphic) for the enhanced (node + gulp) workflow.

 - [Quick start](#instructions)
 - [Basic workflow](#basic-workflow)